Short Course - Foreword

 We hope that from the courses on offer, you will find one, if not more, that either serve to strengthen your knowledge in an area of existing interest or perhaps introduce you to a new area of learning or perhaps facilitate your professional development.

 Furthermore, these courses showcase the work and interests of the University in a public forum.
 We would like to thank and acknowledge our many internal and external partners whose participation brings success and energy to our courses.

 We are by nature curious for the new, be it new information, new opinions or new viewpoints.
 We trust that participation in a course of study will enable you to think in new ways.
 More importantly, we wish that your choice of course brings you enjoyment and intellectual reward in an informal and sociable setting.

 While our courses are non-assessed, we see them as a means of engaging you in the rewards of lifelong learning; your participation may be the first step towards committing yourself to a more dedicated programme of education and self discovery in the future.
-Our short courses are not only accessible but they are also a very enjoyable and sociable way to touch with learning.
-And, I’m happy to say that many students who come to UCC through a short course continue to longer accredited and degree courses.
-We aim to open to the door and welcome people in and once they take that step inside we work to build confidence and to foster amongst our students a love of learning for both personal and professional development.
-We wish you very success and enjoyment on our programmes.
+Our short courses are not only accessible but they are also a very enjoyable and sociable way to engage with learning.
+And, we are happy to say that many students who come to UCC through a short course continue to longer accredited and degree courses.
+We aim to open to the door and welcome people in and once they take that step toward learning, we work to build confidence and to foster amongst our students a love of learning for both personal and professional development.